learn-co-curriculum/node-modules-core-lab/README.md

 ## Introduction

-There's a file with logs of requests.
-They look like URLs, i.e., they have protocol, domain, path, etc. Your task is to create a script which will create a new file with only the paths.
+There's a log with records of HTTP requests.
+They look like URLs with a protocol, domain, path, etc. Your task is to create a script which will create a new file with only the paths from each URL.

 In this lab, you'll start mastering the three core modules: fs, url and path.